Big Android BBQ 2015

 Impact and retrospective

-The Big Android BBQ closed the event near its goal by attracting 950 attendees, just shy of our goal.
-Newcomers and veterans told us the involvement with Google was a big draw, but the experience and activities on the ground were why they will returning to Dallas next year.
+The Big Android BBQ closed the event near its goal by attracting 950 attendees, another 100+ high school students from the event's local community outreach program Bright IDEAA, with 29 sponsors including Google and an archive of developer resources that have since garnered almost 500K views on YouTube.
+Newcomers and veterans told us the involvement with Google was a big draw, but the experience and activities on the ground were why they will return to Dallas next year.

 Looking back, I’m still proud of what the team accomplished.
 The website design was likely too complex for its own merit - reducing and focusing would’ve lowered dev time and potentially increased ticket sales.
-But considering the remote volunteer staff, small budget, and location, the output blue everyone away and made a lasting impression on our community.
+But considering the remote volunteer staff, small budget, and location, the output blue everyone away and made a lasting impression in the Android community.